top of page

 “Should I avoid dairy after prostate cancer?”

-If you’ve been looking into diet and prostate cancer, you may have come across information suggesting that milk or dairy foods might increase risk - in articles, online discussions, or scientific papers.
+If you’ve been looking into diet and prostate cancer, you may have come across information suggesting that milk or dairy foods might increase risk.
+Understandably, this can leave people feeling unsure about what to do with dairy after a prostate cancer diagnosis.

 To make sense of this, it helps to look at the overall body of evidence rather than focusing on individual studies.

-Dairy appears so often in conversations about prostate cancer because individual studies occasionally report ‘associations’ between dairy intake and prostate cancer outcomes.
+Part of the reason dairy comes up so often in conversations about prostate cancer is that some studies have reported associations between dairy intake and prostate cancer outcomes.

-Not all studies are examining the same question.
+Not all studies are looking at the same populations or asking the same questions.

-Some studies follow people in the general population to see whether certain dietary patterns are linked with developing prostate cancer or with prostate cancer mortality over time.
-Other studies focus specifically on men who have already been diagnosed, examining outcomes such as recurrence, disease progression, or prostate cancer-specific mortality.
+Some follow people in the general population to explore links between diet and prostate cancer or prostate cancer mortality.
+Others focus on men who have already been diagnosed, looking at outcomes such as recurrence, disease progression, or prostate cancer mortality.

 Most research in this area is observational

-In observational research, scientists follow large groups of people over time.
+In these studies, researchers follow large groups of people over time.
 Participants report what they typically eat, and researchers track health outcomes.
-These studies are useful because they help identify potential patterns between diet and disease.
+This helps identify patterns, but it has limitations.

-Another important challenge is something called confounding factors.
-People who eat certain foods often differ in other ways too - for example in body weight, physical activity, smoking, alcohol intake, or overall diet.
+People who eat certain foods may also differ in other ways - such as body weight, physical activity, smoking, alcohol intake, or overall diet.
 Researchers try to adjust for these differences, but it’s impossible to account for everything perfectly.

-For these reasons, observational studies are good at identifying patterns and associations, but they cannot prove that a particular food directly caused a health outcome.
+For these reasons, observational studies can show associations, but they cannot prove that a particular food directly caused a health outcome.

 Association does not mean cause